QR10/DataRepProject/README.md

 # Data Representation and Querying Project 2019
-Mearn application that allows the user to store, delete and update information about books that the user finished reading, is currently reading or desires to read in the future.
+MEAN application that allows the user to store, delete and update information about books that the user finished reading, is currently reading or desires to read in the future.

 ### Prerequisites